 This note outlines what happens at a Tribunal appeal hearing.
 Before you read this note you should read the Appealing an HMRC decision ― outline guidance note.

 Remember that this guidance note and the other guidance notes on appealing to the Tribunal are only a summary; they do not cover all situations.
-You may need to take further advice in relation to your client’s appeal position.
-If your client’s appeal is to the Scottish First-tier Tribunal, the procedure may not be the same as that set out here.
+You may need to take further advice in relation to the appeal position.
+If the appeal is to the Scottish First-tier Tribunal, the procedure may not be the same as that set out here.
 You are advised to take specialist advice.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.